Marchosias140/text-generation-webui-podman/README.md

 Updates:

 -Fixed the way the repo is organized in order to make it more tidy.
-Now the Dockerfile and docker-compose.yml are inside the ```podman``` folder which makes them easir to find.
+Now the Dockerfile and docker-compose.yml are inside the ```podman``` folder which makes them easier to find.
 Notice that the same files are also in the ```docker/nvidia``` folder, this was due to my lack of knowledge about the Github interface back then when I didn't know how to make folders.
-Please go to the ```podman``` folder directly.
+Please go to the ```podman``` folder instead.

 Updated Dockerfile and docker-compose.yml files for Nvidia, optimized to run with Podman.